jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 file in practice some build phase is required to create an easily distributable form.
 Dependency managers have not yet become standard for client-side web development so dependant libraries are usually manually downloaded.
-For a developer wishing to include my library in their own project a single file is much more convenient than the multi-file raw source.
+For a developer wishing to include Oboe in their own project a single file is much more convenient than the multi-file raw source.
 If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because